WPP reports slight rise in four-month comparable sales

 WPP had rattled investors in March when it cut its 2017 sales forecast, citing an ultra competitive environment in which rivals were having to fight for every dollar of advertising spending.

-Shares in the company were down 2.3 percent at 1,682 pence at 1523 GMT, making it one of London's biggest blue-chip fallers.

-Reporting by Noor Zainab Hussain and Sanjeeban Sarkar in Bengaluru.
-Editing by Jane Merriman and Elaine Hardcastle
+Shares in the company were down 1.9 percent at 1689 pence at 1129 GMT, making it one of London's biggest blue-chip fallers. ($1 = 0.7747 pounds) (Reporting by Noor Zainab Hussain in Bengaluru.
+Editing by Jane Merriman)